ndrewtl/airspace-jekyll/_posts/2016-11-15-troubleshooting.md

 <a name="practice"></a>

 ### 4. Practice!

-Practice truly is the best way to learn how to avoid errors in R - to get you started, we have written a purposefully wrong script - you can download the file from this <a href="https://github.com/ourcodingclub/CC-1-RBasics">Github repository</a> - there you will find the data `edidiv.csv`, as well as the wrong and right script.
-Can you fix all the mistakes?
+<b>Practice truly is the best way to learn how to avoid errors in R - to get you started, we have written a purposefully wrong script - you can download the file from this <a href="https://github.com/ourcodingclub/CC-1-RBasics">Github repository</a> - there you will find the data `edidiv.csv`, as well as the wrong and right script.
+Can you fix all the mistakes?</b>

 ### Tutorial outcomes: